okuujustin/Data_Cleaning_Using_Excel_and_PowerQuery/README.md

    - Any assumptions made during the cleaning process
    -
 ## EXECUTIVE SUMMARY
 The essence of this project is to clean this data for analysis and create a detailed report.
+The dataset used was sourced from [GreenData Soultions](health_care_dirty_data)